winitzki/scall/tutorial/programming_dhall.md

 Nevertheless, we have seen that Dhall can work with recursive types if one uses a trick known as the Church encoding of fixpoints.

-In this chapter, we will see that Dhall can also accept a wide range of recursive _code_, including code that does not use any recursive types.
+In this chapter, we will see that Dhall can be also adapted to work with a wide range of recursive _code_, including code that does not use any recursive types.
-This is achieved by a procedure we call the Hu-Iwasaki-Takeichi ("HIT") algorithm.
+This is achieved by a procedure we call the **Hu-Iwasaki-Takeichi algorithm**  (the "HIT" algorithm).

 The HIT algorithm defines some auxiliary types and then converts a given recursive code into a special form, known as a "hylomorphism".
-To adapt the resulting hylomorphism to Dhall's constraints and to provide a termination guarantee, the programmer must supply an explicit upper bound on the recursion depth and a "stop-gap" value to be used if the recursion bound turns out to be too low.
+To adapt the resulting hylomorphism to Dhall's constraints and to provide a termination guarantee, the programmer must supply an explicit upper bound on the recursion depth and a "stop-gap" value.
-In many cases, those modifications are straightforward.
+The stop-gap value will be used if the recursion bound turns out to be too low.

 We will begin by explaining the notion of a "hylomorphism" and giving some examples.